timschroederme/deploy/README.md

 ## Configuration

 Configuration is defined in configuration file `.deploy` that must be in a project's root directory.

+This configuration file can have multiple sections to define multiple deployment configurations.
+If multiple sections are present, each section must begin with one line that has the name of the deployment configuration in square brackets.
+For example:

+    [develop]
+    type=..

+If the configuration file has only one section, this line containing the name of the deployment configuration can be skipped.

-The following rules apply for the format of the configuration file:
+The following rules apply for the format for each section of the configuration file:

 * Each configuration parameter must be in its own line
 * format is `key=value`
-* line order is not relevant
+* line order inside a section is not relevant
 * whitespace doesn't matter

 Valid configuration parameters are the following: